sivak1rl/dev.fordrunners.club/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 👏 Acknowledgments

 - Icons by [Font Awesome](https://fontawesome.com/)